JessyDL/paradigm/docs/ecs.md

 state.declare(psl::ecs::threading::seq, attractor_system );
 ```

 A variation on the previous that allows you to run it concurrently in a multi threaded context.
 Note that the `attractor` pack is still marked as `whole`.
-This is needed because the velocities that we will be adjusting need to know about *
+This is needed because the velocities that we will be adjusting need to know about *all* attractors in the scene.
 ```cpp
 auto attractor_system =
 [](psl::ecs::info& info,